matheusfillipe/pymacc/README.md

 Replacing `{PUT_THEPATH_HERE} ` with wherever your cloned this repo into.

-Run `pip install mistune`, restart apache and take a look at `config.py`.
+Run `sudo pip3 install mistune`, restart nginx and take a look at `config.py`.

 # TODO